merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/project/helpers/readme.md

 };<% } %>
 ```
 <% if (options.templateEngine === 'twig') { %>
-The helper name get's defined in the type property above.
+The helper's name is defined in the type property mentioned above.
 The regex property needs to be extended to contain any possible arguments of the helper.
-For more complex example's please check out the core helpers.<% } else { %>
+For more complex examples, check out the core helpers.<% } else { %>
 The helper name will automatically match the filename, so if you name your file `foo.js` your helper will be called `foo`.<% } %>